tanmay-pro/Transform-Represent/README.md

 ## Part 3

 * Understanding homogeneous coordinates, vanishing points and points at infinity.
-* Understanding of frame and ooint transformations.
+* Understanding of frame and point transformations.

 ## Part 4